8 Unusual But Awesome Perks at Companies

-Perks at work—a topic employees and potential candidates discuss when considering the total value of working for a company.
+Awesome perks at companies — a topic employees and potential candidates discuss when considering the total value of working for a business.
 People talk about job perks with their friends, mention it on social media, and might even consider a new job solely because the perks are so awesome.
 Perks help improve workplace culture and can be useful for building stronger partnerships with other brands.

 So what exactly IS a work perk?
 A work perk might be Free Pizza Friday, business partnerships that offer discounts on products or services for employees or even prizes such as gift cards, electronics and vacation getaways.
 Leadership often looks for new ways to enhance culture and adding perks for employees can boost morale within a team or a company.
 Now, pizza Friday or prize giveaways may not be new to you or your organization, but perhaps your organization lacks the kind of perks at work that create positive buzz and improved culture.
 Let us help inspire you with these: